 Laura Sicola explains how your vocal delivery affects the way your message is received.
 She suggests that using certain speech patterns, such as high-rising terminal, project an image of low self-confidence, and detract from the effectiveness of what you are saying.
 She also explains how to use speech patterns to your advantage.
 It is amazing how a few changes can make such a vast difference to your communication skills, and how well your message is received.

 Laura Trice’s short presentation suggests a small change in the way we relate to others that may have a profound impact.
 Saying thank you and showing appreciation may not seem much, but it can restore a person’s confidence and make them feel worthwhile.
 Show a bit of appreciation to an employee who needs it today, and see how their face lights up.

-What techniques do you use to facilitate good communication?
+What techniques or HR functions do you use to facilitate good communication?
 Are there any TED talks that have informed your HR role?

 CIPD-qualified Sue Lingard is Cezanne HR’s Marketing Director with over 20 years’ experience in the international software industry covering the complete marketing mix.